 Dr. Rainer Bussmann

-Director of the William L. Brown Center at the Missouri Botanical Garden and co-founder of North Peru Projects, Dr. Bussmann has led the ethnobotanical fieldwork and laboratory portions of the project since its establishment in 2002.
+Recently retired Director of the William L. Brown Center at the Missouri Botanical Garden and co-founder of North Peru Projects, Dr. Bussmann has led the ethnobotanical fieldwork and laboratory portions of the project since its establishment in 2002.
 He also manages other ethnobotanical projects in Amazonian Peru and in Bolivia, as well as in Madagascar, Nepal, and elsewhere in the world.
+He resides with his ethnobotanist wife in La Paz, Bolivia.

 Dr. Bonnie Glass-Coffin